Jerome-Chauncey/One-Percent/README.md

 This website is hosted on **(https://jerome-chauncey.github.io/One-Percent/)**

 ## 🤝 Contributing
 Contributions are welcome!
-If you’d like to improve the platform, feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests if you’d like to improve the platform.

 ## 📧 Contact
-For inquiries, reach out via whatsaap at **0714923182**.
+For inquiries, reach out via WhatsApp at **0714923182**.